 What is the problem?

-Very often, when women spot a unsightly bulging vein on their calves or bluish small veins around their thighs they think to themselves,” this looks unpleasant, but I guess it is just an unsightly thing….there no need to see a doctor about this”.
+Very often, when women spot an unsightly bulging vein on their calves or bluish small veins around their thighs, they think to themselves, “this looks unpleasant, but I guess there is no need to see a vein doctor about this.”

 Veins in the human body are responsible for bringing blood back to the heart.
-Normally the veins in the legs work properly even when a person is standing up to prevent blood from pooling in the calves.
-However, in people who do not have working veins this blood pools in the calves causing varicose veins and other symptoms like ‘tiredness’ of the legs, ‘burning’ or ‘bursting’ sensation after standing too long.
+Normally, the veins in the legs work properly even when a person is standing up, to prevent blood from pooling in the calves.
+However, for people who do not have working veins, this blood pools in the calves causing varicose veins and other symptoms like ‘tiredness’ of the legs, ‘burning’ or ‘bursting’ sensation after standing for too long.

-If left untreated, the condition can potentially lead to a more serious problem of permanent skin damage (called ”Lipodermatosclerosis” )and recurring wounds or ulcers forming on the calves
+If left untreated, the condition can potentially lead to a more serious problem of permanent skin damage (called ”Lipodermatosclerosis” ) and recurring wounds or ulcers may form on the calves.

 These ulcers can also turn to skin cancer if left untreated for too long—leading to possible leg amputation.